 Peabody Museum of Archaeology & Ethnology

-View towering Native American totem poles and large Maya sculptures up close, examine precious artifacts of the ancient world, and take classes and attend public lectures based on the museum's world-class collections and scholarship.
+View towering Native American totem poles and large Maya sculptures, examine precious artifacts of the ancient world, and take classes and attend public lectures based on the museum's world-class collections and scholarship.
 Among the oldest archaeological museums in the world, the Peabody contains one of the finest collections of human cultural history in existence.